EuFellipeLima/homelab-monitor/README.md

 - System uptime
 - Hostname
 - OS name (normalized for Windows/macOS/Linux)
-- Kernel (shown on macOS/Linux, hidden on Windows)
+- Kernel (shown as Darwin on macOS, Linux version on Linux, hidden on Windows)

 The output is shown directly in the terminal.